microprediction/monteprediction/TFRO.md

 - See [CrunchDAO.com](www.crunchdao.com) for more challenges

-## Do you have any reading suggestions?
+### Do you have any reading suggestions?
 Not really.
 Here's a [reading list](https://github.com/microprediction/precise/blob/main/LITERATURE.md) that's pretty narrow.

-## Do you have any general guidance?
+### Do you have any general guidance?
-Yes but it is extremely limited.
+Not really.
+Maybe just this:

-Never, ever, ever kid yourself into thinking that you can determine that something mathematical or technical-but-not-arbitrary *won't* be useful.
+Never, ever, ever kid yourself into thinking that you can determine that something mathematical or technical-but-not-arbitrary *won't* be useful or beneficial to try to understand.

-Brief rationale: you *don't* know how your brain works.
-You don't know how the world works.
-You probably underestimate the power of abstraction and high level analogies when, at a future date, your brain will attempt to grasp the world.
-Moreover, there is copious science suggesting that pruning learning consciously or though laziness will materially impact your long term potential.
 There's even a tiny bit of evidence this applies to LLMs, mentioned [here](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop).

 ## Are you hiring?
 Currently not but if you are good enough, you won't need a job.
 Create an awesome algorithm on CrunchDAO and hand it down to your grandchildren.